TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 suppressPackageStartupMessages(library(gapminder))
 suppressPackageStartupMessages(library(ggplot2))

-# wrangle the data (can you remember what does this code do?)
+# wrangle the data (Can you remember what this code do?)
 gapminder_pipe <- gapminder %>%
   filter(continent == "Europe" & year ==  2007) %>%
   mutate(pop_e6 = pop / 1000000)